LukeGrahamLandry/WrapperLib/README.md

 - [X] store data in a json file instead of nbt for easy editing
 - [X] automatically serialize your data class
 - [X] sync data to clients
-- [ ] cross platform: forge, fabric, quilt
 - [X] store data linked to each server or world or player
 - [ ] system for loading data packs to a Map<ResourceLocation, Object>
 - [ ] ItemStackDataWrapper since you cant have fields on an item, dont even need the json file stuff, just save to nbt. i think it syncs automatically
 - [ ] store data linked to any entity or tile entity. maybe just go to nbt there as well

-## Geckolib Animation Managers

-- [ ] use geckolib in common code 1.16/1.18 (fix official mappings fabric)
-- [ ] looped animations with conditions for triggering (ie idle, walk, swim, fly)
-- [ ] jump animations
-- [ ] attack animations
-- [ ] death animations

-look at how 4.0 does it? i think they have some helpers

-## Energy

-- uniform api for making items / tile entities consume energy
-- let each machine choose what types of energy it accepts
-- let each machine choose conversion rates for each type of energy with reasonable defaults
-- on forge wrap an RF capability
-- botania mana: items absorb from or give to pools, tiles can be selected with living wand
-- compat with whatever fabric tech mods have

 ## Registries